-And here’s the hard truth: Estrogen dominance is at an all-time high.
-We’re seeing the rates increase dramatically across the board, in both women and men, across age ranges.
-And the rates of cancers and chronic illnesses linked with an overload of estrogen are on the rise right along with it.
+And here’s the hard truth: Estrogen dominance is at an all-time high, and conventional medicine will often overlook your symptoms as estrogen dominance.
+This includes both women and men across all age ranges.
+Additionally, the rates of cancers and chronic illnesses linked with estrogen dominance are on the rise right along with it.
+I don’t tell you this to frighten you.
+There is a solution.

-It’s because we are being constantly bombarded by xenoestrogens.
-These are industrial chemicals that mimic the behavior of estrogens.
-They’re everywhere in our modern environment.
-They’re in our food, personal care products, furniture, and clothes.
-From the water we drink to the food we eat, we encounter a shocking number of these endocrine-disrupting chemicals in the course of a day.
+Xenoestrogens are individual chemicals that mimic the behavior of estrogens.
+They’re everywhere in our modern environment; they’re in our food, personal care products, furniture, and your clothing.
+From the water we drink to the food we eat, we encounter a shocking number of these endocrine-disrupting xenoestrogens in the course of a day.

 When Estrogen Becomes a Problem

-We all naturally produce the hormone estrogen in our adrenal glands and stored fat tissue.
-Additionally, women produce it in their ovaries and men produce it in their testes.
-Estrogen is necessary for many important functions such as childbearing, keeping cholesterol in check, and protecting bone health.1
+We all naturally produce estrogen in our adrenal glands, which gets stored in fat tissue.
+Additionally, women make it in their ovaries, and men produce it in their testes.
+Estrogen is necessary for many essential functions, such as childbearing, keeping cholesterol in check, and supporting bone health.

-However, when your estrogen levels get out of balance with your other hormones — leading to estrogen dominance — you can experience a number of issues.
-Both men and women may be affected.
+However, when your estrogen levels get out of balance with your other hormones, it leads to estrogen dominance.
+This can cause health issues in both men and women.
+Let’s talk about them.

 Symptoms of Estrogen Dominance